fi-sc/Horizon-Hotels/README.md

 ## A web based app for the booking and mamnagment system of a chain hotel company.

-- created using python and HTML
+- Created using python and HTML
-- instructions for login are located in 'instructions_for_app' file
+- Instructions for login are located in 'instructions_on_app' file